 Corregidor Island, Philippines

 This list of scariest islands in the world wouldn’t be complete without Corregidor Island; the island where one of the largest mass suicides in human history took place.
 During World War 2, the Japanese took control over the island in 1942 but the Americans eventually recaptured it in 1945.
 After the final battle, 3,000 Japanese soldiers chose to commit suicide to avoid capture by sealing themselves in the numerous subterranean passages of the island.
 According to stories from the locals, some of these Japanese soldiers never left the island…

 Okinawa Island, Japan

 There are a lot of unique things you can only find in Japan and it’s no surprise that the Land of the Rising Sun has a representative on this list of the world’s scariest islands.
 Okinawa has a similar history to the one of Corregidor.
 During World War 2, the island witnessed 82 days of destruction which took the lives of 13,000 American soldiers, 90,000 Japanese soldiers, and over 100,000 civilians.
 In the end, the remaining 4,000 Japanese soldiers committed mass suicide to avoid getting captured by the enemy.
 In the years after the war, there have been multiple stories of haunted hospitals, eerie hotels, re-occurring suicides at odd locations, and even construction work getting interrupted over reports of paranormal activities.

 Norfolk Island, Australia

-At first sight, Norfolk is a wildly picturesque, remote island but it’s the most haunted place in Australia.
+At first sight, Norfolk is a wildly picturesque, remote island but it’s actually one the most haunted islands in the world.
 Norfolk Island used to house the most violent criminals in the world in the 1800s.
 The unlucky fellows who ended up here were kept in inhumane conditions, were tortured and brutally murdered on the island.
-However, unlike other islands on this list, locals used the paranormal activity rumors to attract tourists.
+However, unlike other haunted islands on this list, locals used the paranormal activity rumors to attract tourists.
 Roughly 30,000 tourists visit Norfolk Islands every year haunting for ghosts.

 Did you ever hear the names of these scary islands?
 Which one of these horror islands was the scariest?
 Would you be brave enough to visit them?
 Which one of these haunted islands was your favorite?
 Let me know in the comments!